 Introduction

-This vignette serves as a tutorial outlining the major steps of analyzing alternative Delta landscapes and comparing them to each other, including:
+This vignette serves as a tutorial outlining the major steps of analyzing alternative landscapes and comparing them to each other, including:

 - Preparing new landscape scenarios for analysis